UN Human Rights Knowledge Gateway

 Engagement with international human rights mechanisms

-The mechanism participates in UN Treaty Bodies, Special Procedures, the Universal Periodic Review, and regional human rights mechanisms, covering a wide scope: reporting, responding to complaints and communications, implementing recommendations (including legislative changes), advocacy, education, and fundraising.
+The mechanism participates in UN Treaty Bodies, Special Procedures, the Universal Periodic Review, and regional human rights mechanisms, covering a wide scope.

 Coordination and consultation with stakeholders